faabiopontes/daily-dose-of-development/nodeNibbles/README.md

 ## Node.js Fundamentals (Note App)

 Node has lots of built-in modules for things like:
 - Requiring and using built-in modules like HTTP and NPM third-party modules
 - Doing things that were not possible with JavaScript

+## Call Stack & Event Loop

+In node we have our Call Stack, that is our stack of calls to be made

+If we use asynchronous calls, they go to the Node APIs, but the Call Stack continues on

+When the timeout ends, the callback goes to Callback Queue

+The Callback Queue is executed after the main() is ended and we have nothing on our Call Stack

+That makes a setTimeout with 0 delay execute after all the lines, even though our timeout is 0